mattgonzalez/JUCEDirect2DTest/README.md

 ## Using Direct2D with JUCE Direct2D

-You'll need the TODO branch of the offical JUCE repository:
+You'll need the the direct2d branch of the offical JUCE repository:

 TODO link goes here

-All you need to do is #define JUCE_DIRECT2D=1 in your app and rebuild.
-Or, build and run one of the PIPs, which already have JUCE_DIRECT2D defined.
+Just pull, switch to that branch, and rebuild.
+Or, build and run one of the PIPs.

 Painting with Direct2D works just like painting with standard JUCE; you shouldn't have to make any code changes for your application to run.
 The PIPs demonstrate how to improve performance using cached images and paths, and how to handle the DirectX graphics adapter unexpectedly vanishing.

+For more details on working with Direct2D, please refer to the wiki for this repository.

+## Issues

+Please submit any issues to the issue tracker on this repository, along with a DirectX diagnostic report for your system.
+To export the diagnostic report, run the DirectX Diagnostic Tool.
+You can find the DirectX Diagnostic Tool app by searching your Start menu.
+Alternatively, open the Run command dialog or a command prompt and enter "dxdiag".

+Please submit the exported report along with your issue

 ## Test PIPs

-There are currently three PIPS in the repository that demonstrate using JUCE Graphics methods with Direct2D.
+The PIPs in the repository demonstrate and validate using JUCE Graphics methods with Direct2D.

 ### Image Draw Test